SymfonyCasts/solid/sfcasts/dip.md

 this class already has two responsibilities.
 The low-level regular logic on the spam words and a higher level business logic that decides that to spam words is too much.
 What?
 Say that again.
 We do think that these are two different responsibilities.
-And so we want to split this class into two pieces for the rejects logic and the service directory.
-It doesn't really matter where though let's create a new class called rejects bam word helper.
+And so we want to split this class into two pieces for the rejects logic and the `Service/` directory.
+It doesn't really matter where though let's create a new class called `RegexSpamWordHelper`

 Let's go there.
-Luke moved the private spam words method over to this new place.
+Luke moved the private `spamWords()` method over to this new place.
 I'll delete that paste that here.
-And then we'll create a new public function called get matched spam warrants where we will pass it a string of contents.
+And then we'll create a new public function called `getMatchedSpamWords()` where we will pass it a `string $content`.
 And this will return an array of the match.
 Spam works next, let's move the rejects logic itself into this class.
 So I'm actually going to copy the entire contents of this method, but leave them.
 Some of this needs to stay here.
 Well, paste this in here.
-And, and what we actually want to do is we don't need comment or get content anymore.
-It's just called content.
-And then we are actually going to the bad words on common.
-Zero index is going to contain all the matches so we can do has just returned that beautiful.
-Okay, now that we have this class all set up, we can inject it into our comments, fair manager.
+And, and what we actually want to do is we don't need `$comment->getContent()` anymore.
+It's just called `$content`.
+And then we are actually going to the `$badWordsOnComment[0]` index is going to contain all the matches so we can do has just returned that beautiful.
+Okay, now that we have this class all set up, we can inject it into our `CommentSpamManager`.

-So I'll add a public function, honors core honors, welcome with rejects spam or helper call the spam were helper.
-Then I'll go all to enter and go to initialize properties to create that property and set it, then use it below.
-So now we're going to have bad words on comment = this->spam word, helper, arrow, get matched spam words.
-We'll pass that content from above and we don't need any of this logic, the middle anymore.
-And now batteries on comment.
+So I'll add a public function `__construct()` welcome with` RegexSpamWordHelper` call the `$spamWordHelper`.
+Then I'll go Alt + Enter and go to "Initialize properties" to create that property and set it, then use it below.
+So now we're going to have `$badWordsOnComment = $this->spamWordHelper->getMatchedSpamWords()` We'll pass that `$content` from above and we don't need any of this logic, the middle anymore.
+And now `$badWordsOnComment`.
 And actually it'd be the bad word.
 So we don't need to get the zero index anymore.
 We can just count that entire variable and done

-[inaudible].

 At this point, we've separated the high level business logic of deciding how many spam words should cause a comment to be marked as spam from the low level details of actually matching and finding the spam words.
 The dependency and version principle doesn't necessarily tell us whether or not we should split the original logic into two classes like we just did.
-That's probably more a single responsibility principle type of thing, but dip does teach us to think about our code in terms of high level modules or classes like comment, spam manager, that deep pen on low level modules or classes like reject spam word helper.
+That's probably more a single responsibility principle type of thing, but DIP does teach us to think about our code in terms of high level modules or classes like `CommentSpamManager`, that deep pen on low level modules or classes like reject spam word helper.
 And it gives us some concrete rules about how this relationship should be treated next.
 Let's refactor this relationship, the relationship between these two classes to be dependency in version principal